-Literature review shows that there is a lack of studies concerning well-log based predictions of volumetric heat capacity.
+In literature, there is a lack of studies concerning well-log based determinations of volumetric heat capacity.
 Fuchs et al. (2015) attempted to develop a universally applicable approach for determining rock specific heat capacity.
 However, the reported results correspond to artificially created datasets, and its applicability should be tested on reliable experimental data.
 A common practice is calculating volumetric/specific heat capacity from the volume fractions of rock constituents or the relation between thermal conductivity, thermal diffusivity, and volumetric heat capacity (see, e.g. Goto & Matsubayashi 2008).

-The suggested solutions for well-log based determining rock thermal properties have the following principal disadvantages:
+The suggested solutions for well-log based determining rock thermal properties have several disadvantages: